DrB0rk/Bork-Reflow-Plate/README.md

 ## tutorial

-This tutorial shows how to upload the firmware to the Atmega4809 using an arduino nano (Atmega328P) programmer. if you have any problems feel free to contact me
+This tutorial shows how to upload the firmware to the Atmega4809 using an arduino nano (Atmega328P) programmer. if you have any problems feel free to contact me!

+to upload the firmware to the board we need tu use a updi programmer. the easiest solution is to use an arduino nano. before you can upload the firmware you need to prepare the nano with these few steps:

+### Preparing the arduino nano

 1. Download/Clone the repo [here](https://github.com/ElTangas/jtag2updi) and rename the folder "source" to "jtag2updi" (otherwise the Arduino IDE won't open it)